cdmdotnet/Manatee.Trello/docs/_docs/3-v2/Configuration.md

 - *Obsolete and unused as of v1.9.0* `WaitForPendingRequests` - `true` initializes the processor thread to start in the foreground, which will hold the application open until the `Shutdown()` method is called.  `false` will allow the application to close immediately, but may leave some requests unsent.
 The default is `false`.
 - *Obsolete as of v1.9.0* `Shutdown()` - Signals the processor thread that the application is closing.
 When this occurs, it calls for all requests to be added to the queue so that they can be processed, shortcutting the idle time configured by `TrelloConfiguration.ChangeSubmissionTime`. *As of v1.9.0, this method simply forwards its call to `Flush()`.*

-See [Request Processing](Requests) for more information on how requests are processed.
+See *Request Processing* on the [Getting Started](/3-v2/Getting-started) page for more information on how requests are processed.

 # Default configuration